ribakau/find-min-jumps-path/README.md

 ## Live Demo

-A live demo of this app can be viewed here: [https://find-min-jumps-path.herokuapp.com/]
+A live demo of this app can be viewed here: https://find-min-jumps-path.herokuapp.com/

 ## Running the development mode locally

 Given that **Node.js** is installed, from inside the project directory you need to run:
 ```
 npm install
 ```

-and then
+and then:
 ```
 npm start
 ```

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Then open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-To run tests run:
+To run tests use:
 ```
 npm test
 ```